VegaDeftwing/OpGuidesHugoSrc/content/Engineering/circuits1.md

 https://en.wikipedia.org/wiki/Fourier_series#Examples

-If you're feeling really adventurous [Chapter 7, Section 11](https://opinionatedguide.github.io/engineering/11-math/#7---signals) has more resources on this topic
+If you're feeling really adventurous [Chapter 6 - Math, Section 11](https://opinionatedguide.github.io/engineering/11-math/#7---signals) has more resources on this topic

 ## Current and the Ammeter